Non Linearity is big news

 Non-linearity sometimes finds its way into TV spec screenplays too – particularly of the supernatural genre – usually in the form of flashback.
 (For the purposes of this post, note that when I say “non linearity”, I mean the “beginning, middle, end” will not necessarily be in *that* order).

-I love non-linearity.
+I love non linearity.
 Done well, it can really add a new dimension to a story.
 But unfortunately the majority of specs in the pile do not do non-linearity well.
 Instead, the structure of the story becomes very confused, even hopelessly disjointed.
-The reasons for this are four-fold:
+The reasons for this are four-fold …

-Traditional three act or sequence structure (or its variations) may seem deceptively straightforward, but if they were, then there would NOT be literally thousands of specs out there that make no sense.
-Add non-linearity as well and a scribe just totally blows a reader’s mind.
+Traditional three act or sequence structure (or its variations) may seem deceptively straightforward … But if they were, then there would NOT be literally thousands of specs out there that make no sense.
+Add non linearity as well and a scribe just totally blows a reader’s mind.

-If we consider all those uber-famous non-linear movies, they all have a specific reason STORY-WISE for using non-linearity; in comparison then, when I ask a scribe if their spec NEEDS to be, they frequently can’t answer why other than saying it “would look cool”.
-Yet we all *know* story is king/queen, not looking cool.
+If we consider all those uber-famous non linear movies, they all have a specific reason STORY-WISE for using non linearity.
+In comparison then, when I ask a scribe if their spec NEEDS to be, they frequently can’t answer why other than saying it “would look cool”.
+Yet we all *know* story is king/queen, NOT looking cool.